bensk/AP-CSP/README.md

 Students will regularly engage in small-group and whole-class discussions.
 The layout and design of the classroom emphasize collaboration by allowing students to see many screens while working, and through directed activities involving pair programming.

 ## Assessment
-- Every week or so, students will be assessed using multiple choice questions drawn from AP CSP exams, or adapted from AP CSP exams.
+Every week or so, students will be assessed using multiple choice questions drawn from AP CSP exams, or adapted from AP CSP exams.
+At the end of each unit of study, students will complete a practice Performance Task, aligned to either the _Explore_ or _Create_ tasks they will submit to College Board.

 **AP  Explore Performance Task** – After completing Unit 5, students complete through-course assessment Explore - Impact of Computing Innovations _(8 hours in class)_.